 *- not modelled

 With firm details of the restructuring of the loans, we can now model the post 1951 evolution of Sraffa's portfolio through to 1960.
-I assume that Sraffa allowed his coupons to accumulate in cash, rather than reinvesting them.
+Below, I assume that Sraffa allowed his coupons to accumulate in cash, rather than reinvesting them.

 With this account curve in hand, we can now model his swap to gold bullion in 1960.